lichray/relaxed_switch/proposal/switch.md

 > expression `e < s` and `!(s < e)`, while for all elements `e`, `e < s` shall
 > imply `!(s < e)`; otherwise, the behavior is undefined.

+*Non-editorial Note: A "switch" statement may be implemented using an "if...else" chain, a binary search, or even a hash table.
+The requirements above ensure that a complexity of log(N) can always be implemented (but not enforced).*

 Add a new grammar in A.5 gram.stmt:

 > _labeled-statement:_